Should Your Physician be Board-Certified?

 The American Board of Anesthesiology

-Since the American Board of Anesthesiology (ABA) is the only pain management credentialing organization currently recognized by the ABMS, it would follow that only physicians certified by the ABA can state they are board certified.
+Since the American Board of Anesthesiology (ABA) is the only pain management credentialing organization currently recognized by the ABMS, it would follow that only physicians certified by the ABA can state they are board-certified.
 Well, it’s not that simple.
-In 1992, the ABA developed a separate certification called a pain fellowship in order to provide physicians a specialized one-year program focusing on pain management.
-This fellowship program was originally offered to any physician who had completed a 4 year residency in Anesthesiology, but was later amended to include physicians with residency training in Psychiatry, Neurology and Physical Medicine and Rehabilitation.
+In 1992, the ABA developed a separate certification called a pain fellowship in order to provide physicians with a specialized one-year program focusing on pain management.
+This fellowship program was originally offered to any physician who had completed a 4-year residency in Anesthesiology but was later amended to include physicians with residency training in Psychiatry, Neurology, and Physical Medicine and Rehabilitation.
 In an effort to offer a path for physicians to “grandfather” into pain management, the ABA gave anesthesiologists until 1999 to take a test and be certified, whether or not he or she had any training in pain medicine.

 Boards not sanctioned by the ABMS